mlhoutel/SigmaHelpSheets/Prismatic/PRISMATIC.md

 WindowsApp.lib;
 %(AdditionalDependencies)
 ```
+> For fast copy: ```fftw3f.lib;libhdf5_hl.lib;libhdf5.lib;libhdf5_hl_cpp.lib;libhdf5_cpp.lib;Qt5Widgets.lib;Qt5Gui.lib;Qt5Core.lib;qtmain.lib;shell32.lib;WindowsApp.lib;%(AdditionalDependencies)```

 > The order in wich the libraries are linked is realy important, that's even more true when you have like here a program with many links to others libraries, and that these libraries use the base functions of others libraries.
-> Like always, the ```...``` at the end are the base system libraries added by default by VS, just add the new before these.

 * **Win32 system**
 * *Linker/Input/Advanced/Target computer* => ```MachineX86 (/MACHINE:X86)```